DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

 2. If input is not an image, flatten it (no layers).
 3. Concatenate all previous vectors into one long vector and pass it to policy.

-Much like above, you can define custom feature extractors.
+Much like above, you can define custom features extractors.
 The following example assumes the environment has two keys in the observation space dictionary: "image" is a (1,H,W) image (channel first), and "vector" is a (D,) dimensional vector.
 We process "image" with a simple downsampling and "vector" with a single linear layer.